ddsky/api-league-clients/go/docs/FoodAPI.md

 	maxVitaminB6 := float64(80.9) // float64 | The maximum amount of Vitamin B6 in milligrams the recipe can have per serving. (optional)
 	minVitaminB12 := float64(30.4) // float64 | The minimum amount of Vitamin B12 in milligrams the recipe must have per serving. (optional)
 	maxVitaminB12 := float64(80.9) // float64 | The maximum amount of Vitamin B12 in milligrams the recipe can have per serving. (optional)
-	sort := "meta-score" // string | The strategy to sort recipes by.
-See a full list of supported sorting options. (optional) sortDirection := "ASC" // string | Whether to sort ascending or descending (ASC or DESC). (optional) offset := int32(0) // int32 | The number of recipes to skip, between 0 and 900. (optional) number := int32(3) // int32 | The number of recipes, between 1 and 100. (optional)
+	sort := "meta-score" // string | The strategy to sort recipes by. (optional) sortDirection := "ASC" // string | Whether to sort ascending or descending (ASC or DESC). (optional) offset := int32(0) // int32 | The number of recipes to skip, between 0 and 900. (optional) number := int32(3) // int32 | The number of recipes, between 1 and 100. (optional)